Prototype Development Review

 Industry pressure toward single rider options

 At last couple of annual PGA Shows in Orlando Florida, there have been multiple companies introducing single-rider devices that come in many shapes and styles.
 They have 2, 3, or 4 tires.
 Some are sit-down, some are stand-up.
 They include modified 4-wheel ATV's, 2-wheel self-balancing devices, and modified mobility carts.
 As you can see in the accompanying pictures, they mount the golf bags on the back or front, or between the rider's legs.
 Some are very unique.
 They all speed up the game because the rider can go straight to his or her own ball and don't have to share a 2-person cart which takes twice the time.

 You can read more about these devices by searching for “single rider golf carts”.
-For an interesting review, search “Bubba Watson golf cart.”
+For an interesting review, search “Bubba Watson golf cart”.
 You will find him demonstrating a hovercraft and a single rider jet pack.
 Gimmicks?
 Maybe.
 Expensive?
 Definitely.
-But the narratives highlight the push toward new transportation on the golf course.
+But all the narratives highlight the push toward new transportation on the golf course.

 There are industry articles promoting single-rider golf options as a necessity for the future of golf (search “single rider golf cart articles”) .
 Chris Nickel has written an article in MyGolfSpy titled, “The Two-Person Golf Cart Needs To Die” which makes very strong arguments for the benefits of single-rider options to the golf industry.

 Traditional golf carts were first introduced in the 1930's and it took 20 years before they were commonplace.
 With today's fast exchange of information and technology, we believe single-rider devices will become the norm much faster.
 Our goal at DivnickGolf is to provide golfers the best single-rider option and the opportunity to experience the freedom a DivnickGolf eBike provides.